DanielFasel/Saaga/README.md

 The installation is done following this guide: https://developer.fedoraproject.org/start/sw/web-app/rails.html.
 Once the dependencies, *rbenv* and *ruby-build* are installed run the *rbenv-doctor* script to verify the installation.
 The script can be found on the official Git page of *rbenv*: https://github.com/rbenv/rbenv#installation.

+On the server install using the second link and the git method.
+Remember to first install the dependencies from the first link.
+Also remember to append the given command to the `/.bash_profile` after after setting up rbenv in the shell.
+And to install the ruby-build as a plugin.

 If the result is positive we can proceed and install Ruby itself.
 To install simply use the following command: `rbenv install *version (ex.
 3.2.1)*`.
 To check which versions are available use this command: `rbenv install -l`.
 To set the global version use `rbenv global *version*` and to set a local version `cd` into the desired directory and use `rbenv local *version*` which creates a `.ruby-version` file indicating the set version.
 More commands and options can be found on the Git readme file.

 One thing to remember is that one should use the command `rbenv rehash` after installing a new version of Ruby or a new Gem.